 4. Start the Virtual Machine and log in.

 Read this if you want to know How to enable or disable BitLocker Drive Encryption on Windows 10 and Virtual Machines, and How to correctly disable Microsoft BitLocker Administration and Monitoring encrypted devices.

 5. Go into the Device Manager and Expand Security Devices you will see the Trusted Platform Module 2.0 listed.

 Enable BitLocker: Install BitLocker Role on Hyper VM

 6. It’s now time to encrypt the Virtual Machine.
 Add the BitLocker Drive Encryption feature and restart the VM.

 7. Now search for BitLocker and open it.
 Click Turn On BitLocker.

 8. Save the key to a file or print and change the location of the file from your system.
 Keep in a safe place.

 9. Select how you want to encrypt your disk.
 Click Next

-I hope you found this blog post How to enable vTPM in Windows Server 2016 HYPER-V interesting and helpful.
+I hope you found this blog post on how to enable vTPM in Windows Server 2016 Hyper-v: Fix the device that cannot use a TPM module interesting and helpful.
 In case you have any questions do not hesitate to ask in the comment section.